cwpearson/hugo-cwpearson/content/post/20230303_transcribe/index.md

 +++

 At $0.006/min and $0.0002/1k tokens, OpenAI's Whisper and ChatGPT APIs are cheap enough to play with.
+I developed a "video-to-pdf" transcription system for recorded talks to learn more about them.
-Let's do some back-of-the-envelope calculations about a hypothetical transcription system.
+Let's do some back-of-the-envelope calculations about this hypothetical system.
 It has two pieces - OpenAI's Whisper for the speech-to-text, and then OpenAI's ChatGPT to clean up any transcription errors and break the text into paragraphs.

-First, some back of the envelope calculations.
-A fast english speaker reaches around 160 words per minute.
+A fast english speaker reaches around [160 words per minute](https://virtualspeech.com/blog/average-speaking-rate-words-per-minute).
 OpenAI says each word is about 0.75 tokens for standard english, meaning our hypothetical fast, non-stop speaker is generating 120 tokens per minute, or 7200 per hour.
 If we had to pass those through ChatGPT, (one token out for each token in), we would get the following costs: